flugg/laravel-responder/README.md

 ## Creating Responses

-The package allows you to create success- and error responses.
-The package provides a `Flugg\Responder\Responder` service class for building API responses, which has a `success` and `error` method to build success- and error responses respectively.
+The package has a `Responder` service class, which has a `success` and `error` method to build success- and error responses respectively.
+To begin creating responses, pick one of the options below:

-Before you can begin creating responses, you need to retrieve an instance of the responder service.
-In good Laravel spirit you have multiple ways of achieving the same thing:

-#### Option 1: The `Responder` Service
+#### Option 1: Inject `Responder` Service

-You may inject the service class directly into your controller methods:
+You may inject the `Flugg\Responder\Responder` service class directly into your controller methods:

 ```php
 public function index(Responder $responder)